 In our last blog, we showed you the various options you have available when it comes to choosing the perfect gutter guard for your home, so now we thought we would take a look at the various costs involved in installing these.
 Many people opt for the cheapest option when it comes to gutter guards however whilst it might save some dollars in the short term, in the long term it can actually cost you more.

-However, whilst being the cheapest option they do need to be replaced the most often as the bristles can become worn out or warped.
+Brush Gutter GuardA Brush Gutter Guard kit looks like a long pipe cleaner and is the cheapest option available on the market in Australia today, typically working out at around $8 per meter or $3 per linear foot.
+With an average house needing around 56 meters to sufficiently ensure every gutter is protected, this will cost you around $450 to fully secure your house.
+However, whilst being the cheapest option they do need to be replaced the most often as the bristles can become worn out, warped and sometimes even clogging.
 Whilst they are able to prevent large leaves from entering the gutter, small bits of debris can get caught in the brushes which can create a significant fire risk.
+Brush guards should also never be used to protect downspouts or downpipes as they can clog.
 So if you are looking for a long term gutter guard solution, brush guards are probably not the best solution.

-Whilst they do offer good protection against debris, they are also a magnet for mould and plant growth which does result in them needing to be replaced eventually.
+Whilst they do offer good protection against debris, they are also a magnet for mold and plant growth which does result in them needing to be replaced eventually.
 Foam guards also create a flat surface on the top of the gutter, which can lead to a build-up of debris that can not only cause a blockage but also become a fire risk.

 Regular maintenance can certainly help to prevent this and extend the life span of Foam Inserts, making them a worthy solution in protecting your property for a number of years.